Virtual exemption permits for Blue Badge holders

 Design and Layout of the Scheme

-The camera-enforced modal filters will make use of suitable signage as prescribed by the Traffic Signs Regulations and directed by the Traffic Signs Manual.
+The camera-enforced modal filters make use of suitable signage as prescribed by the Traffic Signs Regulations and directed by the Traffic Signs Manual.
 This consists of:

 • ‘Motor vehicles prohibited’ signs